Updated: Jun 6

 10. Birch wood or hardwood panel, 8” x 8” size is a good beginner size to start with (I used a 12x16".
 Wood panels are available at many artist supply stores in their canvas sections, or available online.
 When working with resin art, we do not typically recommend canvas, as it can sag in the middle from the weight of the resin, plus there is often issues with resin pulling and not covering nicely along the edges.
 Some people do still use canvas, and if you choose to, you need to do extra steps to reinforce it on the underside so it will not sag & pull to the middle.
 Some people resin the back side and once cured it is more stable (but resin is kind of expensive to use on the backside).
 Some people place a box or foam to fit the back and support it, so it is perfectly flat.
 There can be no ridges or bumps from the support underneath, or it will transfer to an uneven piece.

 11. Primer/sealer for wood (minimum one day prior to resin work).
+We have iCoat Urethane 2112 that works as a primer.
 You can prime with one coat of an artist grade primer sealer if you have it.
 If you don’t have that, many people also use Kilz2 Primer/Sealer or Zinsser Bin Primer/Sealer or Krylon (or whatever options are available at your closest hardware/paint store), plus one coat of a semi-gloss paint, or some people just do two coats of primer/sealer.
 Lightly sand, then clean between coats.
 Recommend that you do NOT use Rustoleum products (whites or clears) for any parts of priming or sealing with resin related projects (as they have been known to cause yellowing in projects).
 Some people use polycrylic (I have not used this myself).
 Some people like to paint their base coat colours as part of their priming process.
 Again, just be sure it's cured cusing resin on top.

 12. Blue painters’ tape or Green Frog Tape, (available at hardware stores & paint stores, (dollar store tape doesn’t work great with resin art).
 Pre-tape your panel/canvas along bottom edge of birch wood panel to catch drips.
 Then tape along the sides, right up to top edge of the panel as well.
 Be sure to burnish tape (press it into the substrate by rubbing over top of it with the back of a spoon or popsicle stick) so it’s attached thoroughly to panel (to prevent any leakage).